aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 So now let me be a little more specific about what I mean by responsible stewardship of public money.
 For this example I'm going to pick on a policy that has become basically a default setting for city and regional planners: encouraging construction of Accessory Dwelling Units (ADUs).

 In Santa Cruz we have an [ADU program that currently offers to waive around $13,000](http://cityofsantacruz.com/departments/planning-and-community-development/programs/accessory-dwelling-unit-development-program) in city permitting fees for people who agree to rent their ADU as 'affordable housing' (as defined by HUD: ~850/month for very-low income households and around 900/month for low income households).
-County planners are considering expanding this program by using money from the discretionary budget to incentive lenders to extend credit on extremely favorable terms to individuals wishing to develop an ADU and rent it at affordable rates.
+[The City of Santa Cruz, through partnership with a local Credit Union,](http://www.cityofsantacruz.com/Home/ShowDocument?id=3700) also offers special financial up to $100,000 for prospective ADU builders.

 This is a great example of where we really need some precise understanding of what the 'crisis' is and when/how we will know the 'crisis' is over.
 Incentivizing ADU development is basically a stock recommendation of all city and regional planners these days primarily (I believe) because: